felixlu/awesome-stars/topics.md

 - [warpdotdev/warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
 - [AmineDjeghri/awesome-os-setup](https://github.com/AmineDjeghri/awesome-os-setup) - An app and guide to easily configure Windows, Linux, MacOS, Google TV, Stremio, Home Assistant and more (including WSL2, GPU drivers & development tools).
 Improve your UX & productivity.
 - [Caldis/Mos](https://github.com/Caldis/Mos) - 一个用于在 macOS 上平滑你的鼠标滚动效果或单独设置滚动方向的小工具, 让你的滚轮爽如触控板  |  A lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS
+- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal.
+Privately turns your screen into a timeline of what you actually accomplished.
+Open-source and local-first.
 - [wojciech-kulik/FlashSpace](https://github.com/wojciech-kulik/FlashSpace) - FlashSpace is a blazingly fast virtual workspace manager for macOS ⚡
 - [dvorka-oss/mindforger](https://github.com/dvorka-oss/mindforger) - Thinking notebook and Markdown editor.
 - [FreeCAD/FreeCAD](https://github.com/FreeCAD/FreeCAD) - Official source code of FreeCAD, a free and opensource multiplatform 3D parametric modeler.